Skip to main content

 validate*Perform counting of all tiles.
 Check whether a particular child node fits into the parent one or not.
 If not, warn about it.

-add-hashAdds hash file to the SLPK with no one.
+add-hashAdds a hash file to an .slpk without hash.
 Provide the slpk name in the --tileset option and updated SLPK path to the --output (optional)

 Metadata class selection